Skip to Content

 I was here to try one of their lunch sets which is served with meat or seafood, rice, miso soup, and an assortment of pickled vegetables.
 They’re like bento meals minus the box.

-Ranging in price from around JPY 1,500-2,500, I asked my server for recommendations and she suggested I get the chicken karaage set.
-It was delicious and a decent value for just JPY 1,650.
+I asked my server for recommendations and she suggested I get the chicken karaage set.
+It was delicious and a decent value too.

 I’ve rarely met a karaage I didn’t like so if you aren’t as adventurous with your food choices, then karaage is a safe dish to try.
 It’s like the Japanese equivalent to chicken nuggets or chicken tenders.